NodeScriptLang/guides/src/guide/tutorials/working-with-lists.md

 Let's go through this graph step by step.

-1. We calculate the length of each string (expanded String / Length).
+1. We calculate the length of each string (String / Length, applied to each word).

 2. This gives us an array of number, so we use that to calculate the mean (average), which is 7.7 in our case.